-Booster Seats: Booster seats are not allowed to be used on airplanes as they are designed for use with a shoulder harness and lap belt.
+Booster Seats: Booster seats are not allowed to be used on airplanes as they are designed for use with a shoulder harness.
 Want a great alternative?
 The 1 lb.
 CARES harness is not only FAA approved for ALL aspects of flight, there is a photo of the harness on the FAA website!
 The harness is made for children 1 and older who weigh between 22 and 44 pounds.

-Also not FAA Approved for take off, landing, or turbulence: Baby B’Air, and the Baby Bjorn or any other carrier.
+Also not FAA Approved for take off, landing, or turbulence: Baby B’Air, and the Baby Bjorn, ERGObaby, or any other carrier.
 Baby and child carriers are not designed as safety devices and in a crash test were shown to break apart with force.

 *Convenient links above are affiliate links.
-The minimal amount of affiliate commission received supports the work of the JetWithKids and does not cost you, the consumer, anything.
+The small affiliate commission received supports the work of the JetWithKids and does not cost you, the consumer, anything.
 Thanks for your support.